harish-shivaram/shilly-jekyll/_art/delacroix.md

 real father.
 In any event a network of connections, allied with his talent, helped to secure official patronage for him throughout his life.

-By 1816 he was studying painting under Guerin - the teacher of Gericault, whom he ardently admired.
+By 1816 he was studying painting under Guerin &mdash; the teacher of Gericault, whom he ardently admired.
 Delacroix visited London and became deeply interested in English landscape painting, especially the work of Constable, and in the epic poets of England and Germany.
 He copied the masters in the Louvre, notably